XiaoXianHW/EasyLAN/README.md

 ### *Other*

 - HttpAPI Info（HTTPApi Support | [Docs](https://docs.axtn.net/docs/EasyLan/HttpAPI)）<br>
-  ***(HttpAPI There may be a compatibility problem that may cause a crash when exiting the game.
+  ***(There are compatibility issues with HttpAPI, which may cause a crash when exiting the game.
 For details, please refer to https://github.com/XiaoXianHW/EasyLAN/issues/2)***
 - LAN output（Game Chat Output LAN Server Info）

 <br>

+**You can also configure this plugin through `.minecraft\config\easylan.cfg` (similar to server.properties)**

 ## Support Version

 - 1.7.2 - 1.20.1 [Forge]<br>
   **Unsupport 1.13.2**
+- Please delete the `.minecraft\config\easylan.cfg` file when updating from an old version of EasyLAN to a new version, otherwise the game may crash (see the update log for details)

 <br>

 ## Translation Contribution

 This MOD supports multiple languages;<br>
-To contribute translations, please refer to and upload your language files to `src/main/resources/assets/easylan/lang`
+To contribute translations, please refer to and upload your language files to `src/main/resources/assets/easylan/lang`<br>
+Contributed translations will be added in the **next Minecraft version** (or full version if it's a major refactoring update)

 - 1.7.2 - 1.12.2 (xx_XX.lang; **eg: zh_CN.lang**)
 - 1.14.4 - 1.20.1 (xx_xx.json; **eg: zh_cn.json**)

 <br>